alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Permission](https://github.com/delba/Permission) - A unified API to ask for permissions on iOS.
 * [PermissionScope](https://github.com/nickoneill/PermissionScope) - Intelligent iOS permissions UI and unified API.
 * [PAPermissions](https://github.com/pascalbros/PAPermissions) - A unified API to ask for permissions on iOS.
+* [PermissionWizard](https://github.com/debug45/PermissionWizard) - It is an ultimate tool for system permissions management.
 * [RequestPermission](https://github.com/IvanVorobei/RequestPermission) - simple permission request with beautiful UI.
 * [Send-App-Usage-Permissio](https://github.com/snake302/Send-App-Usage-Permission) - App Usage Permission Alert to comply with the new App Store Guidelines.